-street.
+series of edge islands or curb extensions on alternating sides of a street.
 Drivers are required to slow down to navigate a curving path.

-Chicane: Chicanes create an S-shaped path of travel by utilizing a series of edge islands or curb extensions on alternating sides of a
+Chicane: Chicanes create an S-shaped path of travel by utilizing a

-26 CITY OF TUCSON | BICYCLE BOULEVARD MASTER PLAN Edge island: Edge islands are curb extension that leave a gap along the curb to allow for improved stormwater drainage.
+Edge island: Edge islands are curb extension that leave a gap along the curb to allow for improved stormwater drainage.